div-ops123/Spotify-Popularity-Predictor/docs/Roadmap.md

 ## ✅ Phase 3: EDA (Exploratory Data Analysis)
 ## ✅ Phase 4: Modeling
 ## ✅ Phase 5: Evaluation & Iteration

 ---

+### 1️⃣ Modeling (Training Script) — src/models/train_model.py

+Purpose:
+This is where the machine learns.
+It takes your cleaned data → splits it → fits the model → saves the trained .pkl.

+You only run this when you want to (re)train your model.

+**WHy:**
+When you improve data, add new features, or tune hyperparameters — you’ll re-run this script to update your trained model.

+---

+### 2️⃣ Evaluation Script — src/models/evaluate_model.py

+**Purpose:**
+This checks how good your model actually is — on unseen data.

+You use it after training, or later when comparing multiple models.

+**Why:**
+You don’t want to just train — you want to prove that your model performs well and track that performance.

+---

+### 3️⃣ Iteration Script — src/models/experiment_runner.py (optional)

+Purpose:
+Automate trying different models or parameters to find the best one.

+**Why:**
+Instead of manually re-running notebooks, you can loop through model types and save the one that performs best — perfect for reproducible experiments.

+---